dwhoard/k2timeseries/README.md

 # K2 Space Mission Time Series Analysis of the Variable Asynchronous Polar SDSS J084617.12+245344.1

-D. W. Hoard et al., 2019, in progress
+D. W. Hoard et al., 2019, in progress (a journal paper discussing these results is in preparation)

 **Summary:**
 Processing and analysis of a combined data set containing more than 3800 multivariate (n>10) points for a single target drawn primarily from the NASA K2 mission database.